MartinRJ/GoingLLM/README.md

 0.2
 [The temperature values for the various ChatGPT prompts.
 Lower means more factual, higher means more creative.
 Between 0 and 1.
 OpenAI recommends 0.2 or higher.]

+All token maximums determine how many tokens will be reserved for the response.
+The tool will truncate the input for each request to the OpenAI API, to make sure answer+response never exceed "model_max_token" tokens in sum (4096 for the ChatGPT API).
+The most relevant numbers here are NUMBER_GOOGLE_RESULTS, MAX_FILE_CONTENT and NUMBER_OF_KEYWORDS, because this will have impact on the execution time of the script.

 Note that the API requests are not free.
 Use this at your own risk.
 If you sign up for a basic, free Google Custom Search API key, you can do 100 free searches/day at the time of writing.

+If you are using this for a public API, you might consider adding aufgabe = bleach.clean(body) and import bleach, or something similar, to sanitize input, at the top of the python script.

 -----
 To Do: